Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Then open %wxWidgetsDir%/Samples/minimal/minimal_cocoa.xcodeproj
 You should be able to build and run this sample in XCode.
 It builds the wxWidgets library from source as part of its build process.
-Then you can edit the project settings to replace minimal.cpp with modalwx.cpp.
+Then you can edit the project settings to replace minimal.cpp with ModalWX.cpp.
-This will build the modal app.
+This will build the Modal app.

 Windows:
 We recommend Visual Studio 2022 Community edition as the IDE.